-Subsection 357.10(7) is revised to correct a reference in this proposal.
+The definition of "County-Other" in 31 Texas Administrative Code (TAC) §357.10(7) is amended to correct a reference in the adopted rule.

-The definition of "Technical Memorandum" is added as Subsection 357.10(33) to establish a document that forms the basis for making a decision regarding implementation of simplified planning as provided for by Senate Bill 1511 (SB 1511), 85th (R) Legislative Session (relating to the state and regional water planning process and the funding of projects included in the state water plan).
+The definition of "Technical Memorandum" is added as 31 TAC §357.10(33) to establish a document that forms the basis for making a decision regarding implementation of simplified planning as provided for by Senate Bill 1511 (SB 1511), 85th (R) Legislative Session (relating to the state and regional water planning process and the funding of projects included in the state water plan).